How to be a WV Can’t Wait Candidate

-The only way we’ll get the kind of government we deserve is if we take it.
-We are calling on every candidate in 2020 to stand on the side of West Virginians who work the hardest and hurt the most, every time.
-There are more than 47 candidates who've signed And advanced past the primary, and we are still adding more!
+For too long West Virginians have been asked to vote for the lesser of two evils.
+No more: the only way we’ll get the kind of government we deserve–one that chooses the side of West Virginians over out of state interests–is if we take it.
+We are calling on every candidate to stand on the side of West Virginians who work the hardest and bear the most—every time.

 The WV Can’t Wait Candidate Pledge